-- Step 1 Choose Network > Authentication. - Step 2 Click the name of the sequence you wish to edit or re-order. - Step 3 Choose a realm name from the Realms drop-down list on the row corresponding to the position number you want the realm to occupy in the sequence.
+Step 1 Choose Network > Authentication.
+Step 2 Click the name of the sequence you wish to edit or re-order.
+Step 3 Choose a realm name from the Realms drop-down list on the row corresponding to the position number you want the realm to occupy in the sequence.

-For the All Realms sequence, you can only change the order of its realms, you cannot change the realms themselves.
-To change the order of realms in the All Realms sequence, click the arrows in the Order column to reposition the corresponding realms.

-- Step 4 Repeat Step 3 until all realms are listed and ordered as required, ensuring that each realm name appears in one row only. - Step 5 Submit and commit your changes.
+Note For the All Realms sequence, you can only change the order of its realms the realms themselves.
+To change the order of realms in the All Realms searrows in the Order column to reposition the corresponding realms.
+Step 4 t Step 3 until all realms are listed and ordered as required, ensuring that each realm name appears row only.
+Step 5 Submi t and commit your changes.